-Osteoarthritis is also called as degenerative joint disease and is the most common type.
+- Osteoarthritis is also called degenerative joint disease and is the most common type of arthritis.
 With osteoarthritis, the cartilage starts to wear away over time.
 In extreme cases, the cartilage can completely wear away, leaving nothing to protect the bones in a joint.
 Bones may also bulge or stick out at the end of a joint.

-Rheumatoid arthritis is an autoimmune disease, causing the body's immune system to attack healthy joints, tissues, and organs.
-When it's severe, it can deform or change a joint permanently.
+- Rheumatoid arthritis is an autoimmune disease, causing the body's immune system to attack healthy joints, tissues, and organs.
+When severe, rheumatoid arthritis can deform or change a joint permanently.

-Post-traumatic develops following an injury to the hand, wrist, or elbow.
+- Post-traumatic arthritis develops following an injury to the hand, wrist, or elbow.
 This condition may develop years after trauma occurs, such as tendonitis, fractures, or ligament tears.

-No matter what type of arthritic condition you may have, you deserve a treatment program that’s customized for you.
-We will discuss your goals with you so that you feel confident in moving forward with the form of relief that your body needs.
+No matter what type of arthritis you may have, you deserve a treatment program that’s customized for you.
+We offer free consultations and want to discuss your arthritis and goals with you so that you feel confident in moving forward with the form of arthritis pain relief that your body needs.